ezekeal/Zmite/README.md

 1. Star this repo (click that star icon at the top right)
 2. Say thanks (tweet at [@ezekeal](http://twitter.com/ezekeal) and say thanks)
-3. Attribution, mention "Zach Koch" on your about page or readme
+3. Attribution: mention "Zach Koch" on your about page or readme
 4. Hire me.
 (I mean look how cool this is!)